Tekergo2004/Windows-PS/network.md

 ## Set dns server

 > [!NOTE]
-> Something to describe what I'am doing.
+> Set your DNS servers ip address, or the whatever you want to use.

 ```ps
 netsh int ipv4 set dns "Internal" static 10.10.10.254